Gill and Coote v El Vino Co Ltd: County Court case

 A formal civil case was brought against El Vino under article 29 of the Sex Discrimination Act concerning "less favourable treatment in the provision of services to women".
 Gill and Coote were represented pro bono by the solicitors Seifert, Sedley and Company whose Michael Seifert also acted as a witness in the case.
 The case was heard by Ranking at the Mayor's and City of London Court and was decided on 3 July 1981.

 In a reserved judgment Ranking found in favour of El Vino and awarded them legal costs.
-Gill and Coote estimated their legal costs as somewhere in excess of £1,000 while El Vino's was a little lower.
+Gill and Coote estimated their legal costs as somewhere in excess of £1,000 while El Vino's were a little lower.
 Ranking stated that he did not believe that parliament intended for every occurrence of sexual discrimination to be brought before the courts and considered that a reasonable person would not find the El Vino rule resulted in less favourable treatment for women.
 He also stated that he thought Gill and Coote had overstated their dismay at the El Vino policy, which he thought had only impacted a small number of people.

 Gill and Coote stated their intention of appealing the case to higher courts, potentially as far as the House of Lords which was then the nation's highest appellate court.
 Mitchell described the use of public funds, via the Equal Opportunities Commission, to provide advice on the case as "monstrous".